Our Sustainability Model

 (*)It takes a little village of tech systems to run S2M: Google, Mailchimp, Squarespace, Membershipworks, Zoom.

 We also hope to find a fiscal sponsor.
 Currently S2M is run through an S-Corp, which means that contributions are not tax-deductible.
-A fiscal sponsor is a registered tax exempt (501C3) entity that agrees to receive and disburse funds on behalf of another project.
+A fiscal sponsor is a registered tax exempt (501C3) non-profit entity that agrees to receive and disburse funds on behalf of another project.
 As we do not have tax exempt status, a fiscal sponsor would help us be more attractive to foundations and certain donors seeking tax benefits for charitable donations.
 Sponsors typically charge a processing fee.
 Setting up our own 501C3 is something we're also exploring, it's costly and a bit complex, but not impossible if we don’t find a fiscal sponsor.

 Many ways to give

-People sometimes contact us to express regret that they cannot contribute more finantialy.
-We encourage people to take personal responsability in their finantial welfare, and will always keep the doors opens to all.
-Importantly, there are many ways to give to the community beyond financial contributions, and these are very welcome and very important: volunteering at events, writing blog posts (really needed!), engaging during talks, showing up for meditation or sharing circle, sharing information about us with people who might be interested — all these help contribute to Space2Meditate's vitality and foster a sense of belonging.
+Importantly, there are many ways to give to the community beyond financial contributions, and these are very welcome and very important: volunteering at events, writing blog posts (really needed!), engaging during talks, showing up for meditation or sharing circles, sharing information about us with people who might be interested — all of these help contribute to Space2Meditate's vitality and foster a sense of belonging.